Brandon Duckworth: Career

-In January 2008, Duckworth was designated for assignment by the Royals to make room on the organizational roster for free agent signee Brett Tomko.
+Duckworth signed a one-year deal with the Royals to avoid arbitration on December 12, 2007.
+However, in January 2008, he was designated for assignment by the Royals to make room on the organizational roster for free agent signee Brett Tomko.
 Duckworth passed through waivers, and on February 1, the Royals announced that he had accepted an assignment to the Triple-A Omaha Royals.
-On August 24, 2008, Duckworth was recalled by Kansas City to start; in his first game, he went 5 innings, giving up 3 earned runs, and was credited with the win.
+On August 24, 2008, Duckworth was recalled by Kansas City to start; in his first game, he went five innings while giving up three earned runs, and was credited with the win.
+Duckworth was 3–3 with a 4.50 ERA in seven starts to finish the 2008 season.

+Duckworth spent the 2009 season with Triple-A Omaha, going 3–6 with a 5.31 ERA in 20 games (19 starts).
 In October 2009, Duckworth was granted free agency.

-In January 2010, Duckworth signed a minor league contract to play with the Phillies organization.
+In January 2010, Duckworth signed a minor league contract to return to the Philadelphia Phillies organization.

-In December 2010, Duckworth signed a minor league contract with the Boston Red Sox.
-On July 25, 2012, the Red Sox granted his release, so he could play in Japan.
+On December 3, 2010, Duckworth signed a minor league contract with the Boston Red Sox.
+On July 25, 2012, the Red Sox granted him his release so he could play in Japan.
 Duckworth pitched for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball in 2012 and 2013.

 After the 2013 season, Duckworth joined the New York Yankees as a scout.
 As of 2019, he remained in the employ of the Yankees professional scouting department.